Sparkling wine: top bubbles to try in 2025

 Full bodied | Freixenet sparkling wine, Champagne Bollinger, Louis Roederer | Chardonnay, Pinot Noir, Pinot Meunier | Rich and creamy texture with persistent bubbles and notes of brioche and aged fruit |

-Sparkling wines present 4 main sweetness levels with some subcategories that cover “in between” styles:
+Sparkling wines present four main sweetness levels with some subcategories that cover “in between” styles:

-- Sweet: with over 0.85 oz residual sugar per bottle, these are the most indulgent sparkling wines, offering lush fruity aromas and velvety texture.
+- Sweet sparkling wines are the most indulgent style; with over 0.85 oz residual sugar per bottle they offer lush fruity aromas and velvety texture.

-- Semi dry / demi sec: with residual sugar ranging between 0.45 and 0.85 oz per bottle, this style carries noticeable sweetness but retains enough freshness to stay balanced.
+- Semi dry (also demi sec), with residual sugar ranging between 0.45 and 0.85 oz per bottle, this style carries noticeable sweetness but retains enough freshness to stay balanced.

 - Dry / extra dry: despite the name, dry and extra dry sparkling wines are not the driest types.
 Retaining residual sugar between 0.32 and 0.45 oz per bottle, dry and extra dry sparking wine has a very lively and approachable character, making it a crowd pleaser.

-- Brut / extra brut / brut nature: these styles retain little to no residual sugar (about 0 to 0.32 oz per bottle) resulting in bright acidity, mineral notes and a clean and refreshing finish.
+- Brut / extra brut / brut nature: these are usually the best sparkling wine styles.
+They retain little to no residual sugar (about 0 to 0.32 oz per bottle) resulting in bright acidity, mineral notes and a clean and refreshing finish.

 ---|---|---|